henvic/wedeploycli/docs/Releasing.md

 If everything passes, a new git tag is created at the end and pushed to origin.

+Your editor is open with a tag message you can edit to add more information about the release.
+By default, the tag message contains a log of changes since the last tagged version.

 ## Building

 ### Packaging and distribution